grafana/grafana/docs/sources/panels-refactor/query-a-data-source/manage-queries.md

 # Manage queries

-### Query editor list

-In the UI, queries are organized in collapsible query rows.
+Queries are organized in collapsible query rows.
 Each query row contains a query editor and is identified with a letter (A, B, C, and so on).

 You can: